SMARTER: A Data-efficient Framework to Improve Toxicity Detection with Explanation via Self-augmenting Large Language Models: Overview of Framework

 \section{Overview of Framework}

-As shown in Algorithm \autoref{algo:short}, our framework is organized into two stages.
+As shown in Algorithm \autoref{algo:short}, our framework consists of two stages.
 First, we focus on optimizing the LLMs' classification performance through alignment tuning using self-augmenting synthetic data generation.
 In the second stage, we refine the quality of the generated explanations by cross-model refinement, leveraging the synergy between different LLMs.
 Section \ref{sec:improv_cls} and \ref{sec:stage1} present the experimental setup and findings for Stage 1.
 Section \ref{sec:improv_qual} focuses on cross-model improvement in Stage 2.
+Section \ref{sec:nli_eval} analyzes the consistency of explanations with respect to the definitions and labels.